hink123/simon/README.md

 [Go To Game](https://hink123.github.io/simon/)

 ## Next Steps
-#### In the future I plan to add a difficulty setting that will occasionaly shuffle the positions of the squares.
+#### In the future I plan to add a difficulty setting that will occasionally shuffle the positions of the squares.